aya49/202105_sfu_cmpt_127/assignments/01/README.md

 ## Task 04

-**REQUIREMENT**:
-1. Save your program to the file `t4.c`.
-2. Read a user input line containing a positive integer value.
+**REQUIREMENT**: Save your program to the file `t4.c`.
+Write a program to ead a user input line containing a positive integer value.
 This integer will be the width and height of a reversed right triangle.
+On standard output, draw the outline of the right triangle `#` character and fill the triangle using the `.` character.
-You can assume that the values are separated by one or more spaces, the input is guaranteed to be well-formed, and all values will be in the range \[1,...,50\].
+- You can assume that the values are separated by one or more spaces, the input is guaranteed to be well-formed, and all values will be in the range \[1,...,50\].
-4. On standard output, draw the outline of the right triangle `#` character and fill the triangle using the `.` character.

 **EXAMPLE**: sample user input `scanf` and `printf` output.